Experts say we're closer to COVID-19 vaccine as trials continue

 "Only once the FDA has determined that those vaccines meet FDA for safety and efficacy those will be made available," said Secretary Azar.

-You can watch extensive coverage of the efforts to create a COVID-19 vaccine on our app, now on Roku, Fire TV, Apple TV and most major streaming devices.
+You can watch extensive coverage of the efforts to create a COVID-19 vaccine on ABC13's connected TV apps on Roku, Amazon Fire TV, Apple TV and Android TV.

 Follow Marla Carter on Facebook,Twitter and Instagram.